-- Carcinogenesis / Genetic Instability: Members investigate cell-intrinsic and -extrinsic mechanisms that predispose to cancer, including regulation of cell-cycle checkpoint control, DNA damage and repair, genetic and epigenetic alterations, and how these events can be impaired during stem cell development.
-The goal is to understand these relationships to the development of cancer in order to reveal novel targets for therapy.
+- Carcinogenesis / Genetic Instability: We investigate cell-intrinsic and -extrinsic mechanisms that predispose to cancer, including regulation of cell-cycle checkpoint control, DNA damage and repair, genetic and epigenetic alterations, and how these events can be impaired during stem cell development.
+Deeper understating of these mechanisms is pointing the way to new targets for precision cancer therapy.

-- Tumor microenvironment: Members investigate the interactions of neoplastic cells with mesenchymal support cells, immune cells, and vascular cells and how those interactions direct proliferation, survival, tumor evolution, and drug resistance.
-The goal is to reveal novel properties of the tumor microenvironment that represent tractable targets for cancer therapy.
+- Tumor microenvironment: We investigate the interactions of tumor cells with mesenchymal support cells, immune cells, and vascular cells and how those interactions direct proliferation, survival, tumor evolution, and drug resistance.
+The goal is to reveal properties of the tumor microenvironment that can be targeted for therapy.